 Why this question matters: This question offers a glimpse into what your candidate hopes to accomplish and should demonstrate their willingness to grow in their role and with your company.
 All candidates should have a desire to learn more and constantly strive to improve, so this question can make sure they’re setting their sites on progressing their skills.

-Red flags to look for: Candidates that name skills that are required for the current position or candidates that can’t think of areas they can improve on.
+Red flags to look out for: Candidates that name skills that are required for the current position or candidates that can’t think of areas they can improve on.

 9. Tell me what makes you most interested in this role and what makes you most concerned.